steccas/Steccas/README.md

 - 📫 How to reach me: Use my links at the top!
 - 😄 Pronouns: Don't throw me this politically correct nonsense; natural languages, as computer's, have rules that must be followed
 - 💜 Interests: Tech, kayak, gaming, movies, tv series, training, cars and food!
 - ⚡ Fun fact: I dunno, I'm fun?
-I hope
+I hope!

 ### My stack 👨‍💻